kickstartDS/kickstartDS/packages/tools/docusaurus/docs/foundations/components/anatomy.md

 kickstartDS uses [Mutation Observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to initialize components when they appear on the page.

 A component script is a JavaScript class with the static property `identifier`.
-A component with the HTML attribute `data-component="{identifier}"` is then initialized with the appropriate class.
+A component with the HTML attribute `ks-component="{identifier}"` is then initialized with the appropriate class.

 #### Lazy loading